 What’s not to love about serving a community in one of the most beautiful regions of our planet, snorkeling in warm tropical waters with 100 feet of underwater visibility, and sailing along as the trade winds blow.

 Yet as of late, our service focus at GoBeyond has taken an interesting turn.
-In order to better understand the changing ecology of the tropical marine ecosystem and the needs of our Caribbean project partners, GoBeyond students now have the chance to find and dissect one of the most prolific marine invaders around: The invasive Indo-Pacific red lionfish.
+In order to better understand the changing ecology of the tropical marine ecosystem and the needs of our Caribbean project partners in order to save the ocean, GoBeyond students now have the chance to find and dissect one of the most prolific marine invaders around: The invasive Indo-Pacific red lionfish.

 Regarded as one of the most rapidly growing ecological disasters of our time, the invasion of the Indo-Pacific red lionfish (Pterois volitans) has been altering the delicate ecological balance of the Atlantic Ocean since the species’ introduction in 1985.
 In that time, the lionfish population has exploded at an exponential rate, largely due to a lack of native predators and the species’ incredible reproductive capability.
 Producing 30,000 eggs every 3-4 days, the lionfish has been able to wreak unchecked havoc on marine ecosystems across the region.